b-codestudio/B-ScrollUp/README.md

 **Notice:** This option only works with `upButtonStartingStyle` and `upButtonEndingStyle`.

 ### Reporting issues
-f you have any issues or any code improvement, please feel free to share it with me.
+If you have any issues or any code improvement, please feel free to share it with me.